niranjanakoni/ghapp-cli/README.md

 ## CSV Export Features

-All commands support CSV export with `--fetch` option:
+All commands support CSV export with `--fetch` option. **NEW**: All exports are automatically organized into date-based folders by data type for better file management.

 ### Repository Collaborators CSV Export (NEW!)
 - Clean collaborator data with direct repository access only